department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/Foundations/Information-Architecture.md

 ---
 title: Information Architecture
-sidebar_position: 2
+sidebar_position: 5
 ---

+## Defining information architecture
-This guide is intended to help designers and content maintainers understand what’s guiding the app’s current information architecture and make future decisions that are in line with the existing organization, navigation, labeling, and indexing systems.
+Information architecture (IA) is the practice of organizing, structuring, and labeling content in an effective and sustainable way.
+This guide is intended to help designers and content maintainers make content within the VA mobile app usable and findable to Veterans.

-### What is information architecture?
-*”Information Architecture ("IA") focuses on organizing, structuring, and labeling content…The goal is to help users find information and complete tasks.“* - [Usability.gov](https://www.usability.gov/what-and-why/information-architecture.html)

 ## Information Architecture principles
 The following guiding principles are used to help Veterans find information and complete tasks within the VA Health and Benefits app: